Immigration Advising

 • Optional documents:

 Refusals for study permits are typically a result of the applicant failing to satisfy one or more of the eligibility criteria.
-The immigration officer typically checks a number of things when reviewing an application, and there are many reasons why the officer may not be satisfied.
-To know why the immigration officer rejected your application, you can request your case file.
-In most scenarios, the immigration officer will have a note on your file that provides the actual details of the refusal.
+The immigration officer typically checks many things when reviewing an application, and there are several reasons why the officer may not be satisfied.
+To know why the immigration officer refused your application, the reasons are listed in the IRCC refusal letter with the Officer Decision Notes (ODN).
+In most scenarios, the immigration officer will have a note on your refusal letter that provides the actual details of the refusal.
 This will help you know exactly how to package your reapplication.

 Getting started

 As an international student, you’re expected to apply for a study permit renewal before your current study permit expires.
-We recommend that you apply three to four months before your current permit expires.
+We recommend that you apply 5-6 months prior to your current permit expires.
 If your study permit expires before you apply for an extension, you will be out of status and must stop studying immediately.

 Submitting your application online